ruireng/ProjectMusicSchool/README.md

 This is a project made during the course IV1351 Data Storage Paradigms, where a fully functioning and queryable database was created.
 The project consists of
  - task 1: creating a conceptual model.
- - task 2: converting the conceptual model into a logical model, and then the logical into a SQL database creation script.
+ - task 2: converting the conceptual model into a logical model, and then the logical model into a SQL database creation script.
  - task 3: creating SQL scripts that can handle certain queries.

 ## Want to try and query our database?